 Azure’s integrated tools, unified services, and proven solutions help you build enterprise, mobile, web, and Internet of Things (IoT) apps faster, for virtually any platform or device.
 Any developer can be productive on Azure, not just those with DevOps skills or Windows expertise, because Azure supports the broadest selection of devices, operating systems, databases, languages, frameworks, and tools.
 Don’t want to manage virtual infrastructure?
 You don’t have to on Azure.
 By contrast, AWS puts the burden of integrating different services on you.

-Unlike AWS, Azure lets you easily build hybrid applications that leverage resources in your datacenter, at service providers, and within Azure itself—all without the need for complex workarounds and tradeoffs .
+Unlike AWS, Azure lets you easily build hybrid applications that leverage resources in your datacenter, at service providers, and within Azure itself—all without the need for complex workarounds and tradeoffs.
 You can also use a wider set of hybrid connections including virtual private networks (VPNs), content delivery networks (CDNs), caching, ExpressRoute connections to ensure performance and ease of use.
-Finally, Azure runs on a growing global network of Microsoft-managed datacenters across 19 regions and is the first multinational cloud provider in mainland China.
+Microsoft Azure Stack is a new hybrid cloud platform product that enables your organization to deliver Azure services from your own datacenter to help you achieve more.

 Unlike with AWS, there’s no steep learning curve with Azure: You’ll be productive your first day in our cloud.
 Azure gives you access to the same technologies that millions of businesses trust and use today, including Windows and Linux, virtual machines and containers, and Active Directory.
 It also ties into toolsets such as Visual Studio, XCode, Eclipse, GitHub, and Hadoop, and offers a vast array of third party tools, solutions, and partner-developed applications via the Azure Marketplace.